hazelcast/hazelcast-reference-manual/src/Storage/HotRestartStore.md

 The following are the descriptions of configuration elements:

 - `hot-restart`: The configuration that includes the element `home-dir` used to specify the directory where Hot Restart data will be stored.
 Its default value is `hot-restart` and it is mandatory to give a value.
 You can use the default one or specify another directory.
-- `validation-timeout-seconds`: Validation timeout for hot-restart process, includes validating cluster members expected to join and partition table on all cluster.
+- `validation-timeout-seconds`: Validation timeout for Hot Restart process when validating the cluster members expected to join and the partition table on the whole cluster.
-- `data-load-timeout-seconds`: Data load timeout for hot-restart process,all members in the cluster should complete restoring their local data before this timeout.
+- `data-load-timeout-seconds`: Data load timeout for Hot Restart process.
+All members in the cluster should complete restoring their local data before this timeout.
 - `hot-restart-enabled`: The configuration that is used to enable or disable the Hot Restart feature.
 This element is used for the supported data structures (in the above examples, you can see that it is included in `map` and `cache`).